crispinalan/talkcalendar/README.md

 Speech is generated using a diphone speech synthesizer.
 Words are formed as sequences of elementary speech units known as diphones (see history below).

+## Known Issues

+* Corrupted database

+If the database file called eventsdb.csv stored in the working directory becomes corrupted then Talk Calendar will launch with a message "Database Corrupted Restart" or fail to launch.
+The CSV database is just a text file.
+If opened by another application it may insert hidden characters or unwanted space which will corrupt the database.
+Regularly backup the eventsdb.csv database by copying and pasting into another folder (directory).

+To check if the events.csv file is corrupted open it with a plain text editor such as gedit.
+Check that each line of text has the correct number of commas, there are no hidden characters, no non-printable unicode characters and no space inserted at the end of the file.
+If cleaning up the CSV file does not work then either rename and backup or delete the events database file and then re-launch Talk Calendar.
+This will create a new events.csv file when closed again.

+* Missing speech words

+The speech synthesiser has a relatively small number of speech words in its dictionary.
+If a word in the text to be spoken is not found in the dictionary then it will be skipped.
+If it is a word with an apostrophe then try using a word combination without apostrophes.
+An apostrophe represents missing letters.
+Most of the common words with apostrophes are in the dictionary such as he'd (he would), I've (I have), they're (they are) and can't (cannot) but others are not.
+The dictionary will be expanded in future versions and more character checks added.
+There is no spell checking and so mis spelt words will not be spoken or corrected.

+* Unknown characters

+Inserting an unknown character will cause the application to close.
+Restart Talk Calendar to reset.

 ## History

 This is a hobby project under development.